SumoSumoSumoWrestlers › Aonishiki Arata

 Russia invades Ukraine

 Full-scale Russian invasion begins.
+Danylo is 18.
 Vinnytsia will later be struck by missiles.
-The path forward in Ukraine becomes uncertain.
+He first evacuates to Germany to stay with his parents.

 Apr 2022

-Travels to Japan to continue training.
+Travels from Germany to Japan to pursue sumo professionally.
 Joins Kansai University sumo club, a top-level amateur programme.
-Trains with captain Yamada Arata, whose name he will later take.
+Lives with the family of captain Yamada Arata, whose name he will later take.
+Attends language school to learn Japanese.

 Sep 2023

 Enters professional sumo under the ring name Aonishiki Arata, competing for Ajigawa Stable.
-Goes 7-0 in Jonokuchi and wins the division title.
+Goes 7-0 in Jonokuchi and wins the division championship (Nov 2023).
+Begins a remarkable 20-bout winning streak from debut.

 Sep 2024